What can we learn from the Kaseya ransomware attack?

 For manufacturers, the rise in ransomware attacks is particularly worrying.
 With the implementation of Industry 4.0 technologies, every machine connected to the IoT represents a potential entry point for hackers.
 At the same time, the sector lags behind in cybersecurity, since security compliance standards, such as those introduced in financial services and healthcare, have not become mandatory or even commonplace in manufacturing.

 This combination of factors means that ransomware is a very real threat to manufacturing businesses.
-There are several steps that organizations can take to protect themselves, from installing a robust ransomware detection tool, to regularly backing up data and encrypting sensitive information, but what can be done if an attack happens anyway?
+There are several steps that organisations can take to protect themselves, from installing a robust ransomware detection tool, to regularly backing up data and encrypting sensitive information, but what can be done if an attack happens anyway?

 The first thing to do is to confirm which communication channels are available and safe to use, since the attackers might have compromised emails or other platforms.
 Secondly, stakeholders should be informed of the attack — this is a critical phase that might benefit from the intervention of a PR or reputation management specialist.
 Remember that you have a legal obligation to inform those whose data have been impacted, and that this should be done as soon as possible and hopefully before sensitive information is leaked.